-The Thanksgiving CSA Share will be available for pick up on the Saturday before Thanksgiving at the Ann Arbor Farmers Market from 7 AM until Noon, at Tantre Farm from 2 until 5 PM, or at Pure Pastures from 9 AM until 7 PM for $120 (specific cost will be determined closer to the start of the season).
+The Thanksgiving CSA Share will be available for pick up on the Saturday before Thanksgiving at the Ann Arbor Farmers Market from 7 AM until Noon or at Tantre Farm from 2 until 5 PM for around $120 (specific cost will be determined closer to the start of the season).
 You will receive a newsletter with storage tips and recipes for 60 to 80 pounds of multiple varieties of some of the following: potatoes, cabbage, winter squash, pie pumpkins, garlic, Brussels sprouts, beets, onions, carrots, kale, collard greens, spinach, Asian greens, cauliflower, broccoli, dried beans, rutabaga, and turnips.
 A special addition to our share is usually a jar of locally-grown, lacto-fermented veggies (some from Tantre Farm) from a local business called The Brinery (www.thebrinery.com).
 Watch for the dates when registration opens on our Events Calendar.

 Entice your soul with a Solstice Share from Tantre Farm to be picked up on a Saturday in mid December!
-If you would like to offer the perfect gift for the person, who has everything, why not try a Solstice Share for around $85 (specific cost will be determined closer to the start of the season).
-This mid December share is in honor of celebrating the longest night of the year and the beginning of the countdown for summer with pick up at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 PM – 5 PM, or at Pure Pastures from 9 AM until 7 PM.
+If you would like to offer the perfect gift for the person, who has everything, why not try a Solstice Share for around $100 (specific cost will be determined closer to the start of the season).
+This mid December share is in honor of celebrating the longest night of the year and the beginning of the countdown for summer with pick up at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 PM – 5 PM, or at Argus Farm Stop-Packard from 8 AM until 6 PM.

-Every year is slightly different, but in the past we offered the best from our root cellar for roasting, slaws, and soups, including purple and orange carrots, beets, potatoes, rutabaga, winter radishes, watermelon radishes, and turnips.
-We also had green cabbage heads, winter squash, garlic, and onions.
-As a special addition we collaborated with a couple of other local artisans and farmers to round out the share with a bag of tender, organic, baby micro-greens from Garden Works, a loaf of artisanal sourdough bread from The Mother Loaf Breads (www.motherloaf.org), a jar of pickled green tomatoes and a bottle of tomato kvass from The Brinery (www.thebrinery.com).
+Every year is slightly different, but in the past we offered the best from our root cellar for roasting, slaws, and soups, including purple and orange carrots, beets, potatoes, Daikon radishes, watermelon radishes, and Brussels sprouts.
+We also had kohlrabi, kale, winter squash, pie pumpkins, and onions.
+As a special addition we collaborated with a couple of other local artisans and farmers to round out the share with a bag of tender, organic, baby micro-greens from Garden Works, a loaf of artisanal bread, a jar of tasty, lacto-fermented surprises from The Brinery (www.thebrinery.com), a savory, prepared food dish from Harvest Kitchen (www.harvest-kitchen.com) and organic apples from Mana Farms.

 Midwinter Morning’s Dream Share: